-Cablevision (CVC) Systems Corp. accused New York Daily News Publisher Mort Zuckerman of “a campaign of intimidation and extortion” to bring about a merger of his newspaper with Cablevision’s Newsday.
+Cablevision (CVC:US) Systems Corp. accused New York Daily News Publisher Mort Zuckerman of “a campaign of intimidation and extortion” to bring about a merger of his newspaper with Cablevision’s Newsday.

 The accusations follow a Daily News story yesterday claiming the National Basketball Association’s New York Knicks knew about the severity of point guard Jeremy Lin’s knee injury and hid it to ensure the sale of playoff tickets.

 Zuckerman’s paper ran the story to “provoke” Cablevision after “repeated overtures” to merge the Daily News with Newsday were rejected by Cablevision Chief Executive Officer James Dolan, according to the statement.
 Dolan also is chairman of Madison Square Garden Co., which owns the Knicks.

 “Mr. Zuckerman’s attempts to parlay this into a favorable arrangement for himself could not be more misguided,” Dolan said in the statement.

 Cablevision said Zuckerman made his merger proposal at a March 6 lunch with Dolan at New York’s Four Seasons restaurant and quoted Zuckerman as saying “the bad press would end if we became joint owners.”

 Zuckerman was traveling and unavailable to comment yesterday on the Cablevision statement, according to Clare Probert, his executive assistant.
 Zuckerman also is chairman of real estate investment trust Boston Properties Inc. (BXP:US)

 Cablevision owns 97.2 percent of Newsday Holdings LCC, which operates the New York-area daily newspaper, according to company filings.
 The Bethpage, New York-based company is the fifth-largest U.S. cable system operator.